 For Christians who commemorate Easter as the time of Jesus Christ's crucifixion, the lamb symbolizes purity and innocence.
 In the Middle Ages, a living lamb was often sacrificed and eaten as part of a ritual meal in the Czech lands.

-However, most Czech people—especially those in the countryside—were poor, so the symbolic lamb gradually took the form of the sweet cake we know today.
+However, most Czech people - especially those in the rural areas - were poor, so the symbolic lamb gradually took the form of the sweet cake we know today.

 Here you can read more about Czech Easter traditions

-Easter lamb cake is one of the vintage recipes that counts as a holiday meal.
-To make it, you need the following:
+Easter lamb cake is one of those classic recipes that belongs on the holiday table.
+To make it, you will need the following:

 - Whole eggs - at room temperature (not egg yolks and whites separated)